This tool is intended to assess if a spatial plan is aligned with ecosystem-based management criteria

 This tool is intended to assess if a spatial plan is aligned with ecosystem-based management criteria.

-For implemented spatial plans, standardised evaluation provides insights into weaknesses of the plan for which specific actions should be adopted during the review and adaptation.
+For implemented spatial plans, standardized evaluation provides insights into weaknesses of the plan for which specific actions should be adopted during the review and adaptation.

-For the pre-planning and plan preparation phases of MSP, it provides guidance that ensures that the plan fulfils ecosystem-based management criteria.
+For the pre-planning and plan preparation phases of MSP, it provides guidance that ensures that the plan fulfills ecosystem-based management criteria.

 It could serve as good practice guidance for planning processes in the early stages.
 It could also be used to define the plan development strategy and make the process more cost-effective.